misiektoja/lol_monitor/docs/configuration.md

 Keep `RIOT_API_KEY`, `SMTP_PASSWORD`, `WEBHOOK_URL` and `NTFY_ACCESS_TOKEN` in an environment variable or a dotenv file rather than in the configuration file.

-The tool can write the dotenv file for you.
+[`--setup`](setup-and-first-run.md#guided-setup) writes every secret it collects to the dotenv file, and never to the configuration file.
+To store one on its own afterwards, the tool can write the dotenv file for you.
 Each command reads the value hidden, checks it against the real service and only then saves it:

 ```sh
 lol_monitor --set-riot-api-key